skylab-inc/Lightning/README.md

 > The name Edge is a play on the name Node, as they are both components of [graphs](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)).

 #### Reactive Programming
 Edge's event API embraces the concepts of Functional Reactive Programming while still not having any external dependencies.
-The API is a modified version of [ReactiveCocoa]() and is also inspired by [RxSwift]().
+The API is called [Reactive](https://github.com/SwiftOnEdge/Reactive) and it is a modified version of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), but also inspired by [RxSwift](https://github.com/ReactiveX/RxSwift).

 > Why did we reimplement?